Suui/SlothUnit/README.md

     }
 };
 ```
-**The include path has to be absolute instead of using the VS additional includes** since the compilation with Clang wouldn't find this VS shortcuts.
+**The include path has to be relative to the file location instead of using the VS additional includes** since the compilation with Clang wouldn't find this VS shortcuts.
 At least for now it's that way.

 To execute, simply remember to have your SlothUnit Test Project as the StartUp project, build and run/debug :)